Skip to main content

 • Contact information such as your first and last name, email address, company, title, business address, telephone numbers, mobile numbers.

+Our developers use this user/constituent Personal Information to fix bugs.
 If you are a user or constituent of one of our Customers (e.g., a theatre company or event manager using Propared’s Site or Services), your Personal Information will be collected and used in accordance with that Customer’s privacy policy.
 Please contact the organization for more information about how they use your Personal Information and how to exercise your privacy rights.

 Information Collected from Third Parties